 Neopaganism is overwhelmingly relativistic, claiming that truth is subject to each person’s individual reality.
 This allows for a personally customized approach to spiritual and moral matters.
 However, relativism also conflicts with a basic principle of logic, the law of non-contradiction.
 Two neo-pagans might have opposite views on whether or not the Greek god Athena literally exists without seeing this as a problem.
 However, logically, one of these two must be incorrect.
 The same problem applies to moral and ethical claims.

 Inclusivism is another common theme of neo-pagan religions.
 Inclusivism is the principle that virtually all religious interpretations are equally valid.
 Of course, this inclusive attitude is not typically extended toward monotheistic views such as Christianity.
-Monotheism, in fact, is frequently seen in Neopaganism as one of the few—or the only—unacceptable approach to spirituality.
+Monotheism, in fact, is frequently seen in Neopaganism as one of the few—or the only—unacceptable approaches to spirituality.
 In theory, Neopaganism is “polytheistic,” although not all practitioners believe in the same set of deities, or any deity at all.
 As with relativism, inclusivism leads to a problem of contradiction.
 Completely opposite moral and spiritual ideas cannot both be equally true.

 The rejection of creeds or any formal, binding description of belief and practice is known as anti-creedalism.
 Within Neopaganism this is simply the practical consequence of relativism and inclusivism.
 This approach shuns the idea of a “correct” set of beliefs.
 As a result, even neo-pagans of nominally identical faiths might have completely different opinions on how to live, think, or discuss those concepts.
 In keeping with its countercultural and anti-Christian themes, Neopaganism rejects fixed creeds.